hsn07pk/dl_medical_image_classification/README.md

 Now trying another way of boosting: integrates boosting by extracting features from a deep learning model and then applying a traditional gradient boosting algorithm (GradientBoostingClassifier from scikit-learn).
+We got: 82.13% Better than the previous one.

 ## Resnet 34

+Since the hybrid approach is working better, we will only apply that to resnet 34 Increased the batch size to 34: because it was giving better results

 # Stacking